 Combine the first two important steps together to educate your content and distribution methods.
 You will have a deeper understanding of your audience and how to use video more effectively in the future.

 If video marketing cannot generate more sales for your business, it is a waste of time.
 However, sometimes companies start sales too early.
 People are smart enough to know when a business is selling products, but they don’t have to feel like they are watching a company marketing video.
 Instead, focus on ways to provide viewers with truly valuable and useful video content.
 You should talk to them directly and have a deep understanding of their needs.

 In order to maximise the effectiveness of each new video, many companies have made the mistake of creating corporate videos that are too general to be used in multiple ways.
 They aim to increase brand awareness, sell products, attract users’ attention to social media or even hire new employees with one video.
 However, after watching these general videos, audiences are not able to tell who to speak to or what to do.
 Thus, make sure you focus on the objective.

 4. Not having a clear message

 As mentioned earlier, each video should have a clear call to action to reflect the central message and purpose of the video.
-The truth of human behaviour is that we like to be told what to do next…If your video has no call-to-action they will be clueless about what to do next even if the viewer interacts with the content.
+The truth of human behaviour is that we like to be told what to do next, so if your video has no call-to-action they will be clueless about how to proceed.
 The viewer may end up just clicking off the video.
 Don’t give them this opportunity!!

 5. Poor quality videos